tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : Identical to the type field in a TLS 1.3 record.

 version
-: Identical to the version field in a TLS 1.3 record.
-This value MUST be set to { 3, 1 } for all records.
+: This specification re-uses the DTLS version 1.2 version number, namely { 254, 253 }.
 This field is deprecated and MUST be ignored for all purposes.
-[TBD: Decide about the version number.]

 epoch
 : A counter value that is incremented on every cipher state change.